frankier/singreqrun/README.md

 This repository contains code to help code running within Singularity container execute commands on the host.
-It contains two parts, a Bash *server component* which runs on the host and a Python *client component* which runs in the container.
+It contains two parts, a Bash *server component* which runs on the host and a C programming statically linked or Python *client component* which runs in the container.
 Pull requests with clients for other languages are welcome!

 The main application is currently to allow Python code within a container to run SLURM commands on the host.
 The idea is that repository is customised by including it as a git submodule.
-Usually this customisation code will include some setup that arranges so that the req_run.py is monkeypatched in place of the subprocess module
+Usually this customisation code will include some setup that arranges so that some client code is run whenever the patched program attempts.
+Currently there are two approaches to this.
+The current preferred approach is to bind dummy proxy programs into the container's `PATH`.
+A legacy approach is to run a Python client which is monkeypatched in via a fake subprocess module.

 The whole setup is made to make minimal requirements upon the host system.
 After all, why are we insisting upon containerisation, if we're just going to